Tinkerforge/doc/en/source/Software/Brickv.rst

 Flashing of Bricklet plugins into the EEPROM of the Bricklet is possible in the flashing window.
 The latest plugins will be downloaded automatically and can be found :ref:`here <downloads_firmwares_plugins>` too.

+Flashing a Bricklet requires that it is connected to a Brick which is listed in your Brick Viewer.

 Connect a Brick (any Brick will do) via USB, start the Brick Viewer and, click "Connect" and then click "Flashing":